mgrsskls/blog/_posts/2020-01-12-reducing-the-file-size-of-open-source-fonts.md

 ---
 layout: post
 title: Reducing the file size of open source fonts
+description: Removing unused characters from open source fonts can drastically decrease the file size
 ---

 I was recently working on the relaunch of my website and wanted to include the open source font [Inter](https://rsms.me/inter/).
 Unfortunately, even the *woff2* versions of each different font style were at least 100kb large.
 As I wanted to use three font styles, this was, of course, way too much.<!--more-->